Blugold-Group/uhura/Translator/README.md

     - [ ] Read text from an image with OCR
     - [ ] Read Braille from an image
     - [ ] Can interpret symbols in a code which aren't recognizable ASCII symbols
+    - [ ] Can read a text and find the language

 #### Symbol Interpreter